30 Genealogical Research Tips from the Pros

 Once you have scanned or photographed your records, be sure to store the files in a safe place where they won't get lost or damaged.
 It's important to take steps to preserve your records so that they can be enjoyed by future generations.
 With proper care, your records will be around for years to come.

 There are many different ways to conduct genealogical research, but these tips will help you get started on the right foot.
 By following these tips, you can be sure that you are conducting your research in the most efficient and effective way possible.
 Conducting genealogical research can be a very rewarding experience.
 It can help you learn more about your family history and connect with your ancestors.
+Enhance your research skills by exploring these related blogs.

 Article by Carol Walsh